ElQwerto110100100/ElQwerto110100100.github.io/_posts/2019-03-26-Pseudorandomness-and-integer-overflows.markdown

   }
 }
 ```
-Nothing seems breakable yet however to get users input it calls get_long() and stores it in a long variable called 'bet'. lets have a look a get_long().
+Nothing seems breakable yet.
+However, to get users input it calls get_long() and stores it in a long variable called 'bet'. lets have a look a get_long().

 ``` c
 long get_long() {